 Who says museums are boring?
 The following places have history and hands-on activities that are a sneaky way of learning something new on a hot summer day.

-59. Aero Space Museum - The museum has one of Canada’s most extensive collections of aircraft, helicopters and aero engines.
+59. The Hangar Flight Museum - The museum has one of Canada’s most extensive collections of aircraft, helicopters and aero engines.
 Location: SE corner of the International Airport, Calgary.

 60. Calgary Chinese Cultural Centre Museum - The only museum in Canada devoted exclusively to Chinese culture.
 Location: downtown Calgary.